 The best for your pet.

 Pet wellness exams are routine veterinary examinations to ensure pets are healthy and disease-free.
 Similar to a human checkup, a dog care plan or cat wellness program is vital to detecting illnesses in their earliest stages so that your vet can begin treatment immediately.
-How often you should take your pet for a wellness exam depends on the animal’s age and health status.
-Your St. John's Affordable Animal Hospital vets in St. John's, FL, are happy to recommend an appropriate wellness exam schedule for your pet.
-Our team is passionate about keeping pets in St John's areas, feeling their best.Get in Touch
+How often you should take your pet for a wellness exam depends on the animal's age and health status.
+Our vets in St. Johns, FL, are happy to recommend an appropriate wellness schedule for your pet.
+Our team is passionate about keeping pets in St. Johns County and surrounding areas feeling their best.Get in Touch

 Before beginning the exam, your vet asks about your pet’s lifestyle, diet, behavior, and level of physical activity.
 Vets are also interested in what kind of parasite prevention products owners use on their pets, such as collars, dips, and chewables.
 During a dog or cat exam, veterinarians evaluate the following physical and mental points: